-Task Opinions and recommendations in the areas of its competence, to the European Parliament, the Council and the Commission Priority level 2: Important Legal basis Article 5 of Regulation (EC) No 713/2009 Overview (status) The Agency may issue opinions and recommendations on its own initiative with regard to its areas of competence.
+Task Opinions and recommendations in the areas of its competence, to the European Parliament, the Council and the Commission Priority level 2: Important Legal basis Article 3 of Regulation (EU) 2019/942 Overview (status) The Agency may issue opinions and recommendations on its own initiative with regard to its areas of competence.
 Objectives Specific objective: further enhance the cooperation between NRAs and the effectiveness of the regulatory action at EU level.
 Multi-annual objective: contribute to the completion of the Internal Energy Market and the monitoring of its functioning.
 Outputs Opinions and Recommendations Performance indicators and targets (deadlines) Timely delivery of a recommendation.
-Resources 0.2 FTE Risks Interaction with stakeholders, time constraints.
+Resources 0.2 FTE According to Article 24(2) of Regulation 2019/942, the Electricity Working Group or the Gas Working Group, as relevant, will be consulted on the draft opinions and recommendations requiring a favourable opinion of the Board of Regulators.
+Risks Interaction with stakeholders, time constraints.